excelsior-oss/excelsior-jet-winservice-api/README.md

 </dependency>
 ```

-To reference WinService API from Gradle add the following dependency into your `build.gradle` file:
+To include the WinService API in a Gradle-based build, add the following dependency to your `build.gradle` file:

 ```gradle
 dependencies {